sje30/cnw22/README.md

 # Workshop

-This is the home page for the workshop to be held Wed 9th November 2-4pm.
+This is the home page for the workshop to be held Friday November 10th 2023.

-We will meet on Teams in the [Deep learning channel](https://teams.microsoft.com/l/channel/19%3aa6dd62a4f91e4a62b02d12287513a8e5%40thread.tacv2/Deep%2520Learning%25202022?groupId=dc32d844-7363-4ffe-9d88-914f976d5318&tenantId=49a50445-bdfa-4b79-ade3-547b4f3986e9).

 ## Recording

-The session will be recorded, and we assume that if you have your camera or microphone on, then you consent to being recorded.
-If you wish to revoke your consent, please contact us and we will need to edit you out of the recording.
+No recording this year.

 # Instructions